About AIDSVu

 - If data for only one county in a state is suppressed, then one additional county is also suppressed, with the additional county selected based on having the smallest total population of the remaining counties.

-For PNR data, the following data suppression rules were applied:
+For PnR data, the following data suppression rules were applied:

-Due to suppression criteria for PrEP users and new diagnoses cases, AIDSVu will not display PNR data for counties when one or more of the following suppression criteria are met:
+Due to suppression criteria for PrEP users and new diagnoses cases, AIDSVu will not display PnR data for counties when one or more of the following suppression criteria are met:

-- If PrEP users or newly diagnoses cases is suppressed for a county based on the criteria mentioned above, then the PNR for that county is also suppressed.
+- If PrEP users or newly diagnoses cases is suppressed for a county based on the criteria mentioned above, then the PnR for that county is also suppressed.

-PNR data at the state level are also not displayed for a subgroup when the PrEP cases have been suppressed for that group or the number of newly diagnosed cases is 0 for that subgroup.
+PnR data at the state level are also not displayed for a subgroup when the PrEP cases have been suppressed for that group or the number of newly diagnosed cases is 0 for that subgroup.

 Data Stratification